jzhangc/pytorch_experiments/README.md

 This is repo is to learn and play with `Pytorch`

 NOTE: The following contains steps to install on both PC (mainly Linux), Intel and Apple Silicon Macs.
+This text has yet to include instructions to set up CUDA for NVIDIA GPUs.

 1. System requirement